Blaise Zabini

 Blaise Zabini is a character in J. K. Rowling's Harry Potter series.
-A minor character, his gender was not revealed until Harry Potter and the Half-Blood Prince, which resulted in several fans initially believing him to be female and errors in the series' Dutch translation.
+A minor character, his gender was not revealed until Harry Potter and the Half-Blood Prince, which resulted in several fans initially believing him to be female and errors in the series' Dutch and Croatian translations.
 Despite this, he is more popular in fan-fiction of the series, partially due to his status as one of the few characters in Harry Potter of African descent.
+He was 17 in the Half-Blood Prince book.

 Appearances

 Blaise is one of the "few black students at Hogwarts."
 He was initially mentioned as the last student to have been sorted by the Sorting Hat, which placed him in Slytherin.
 In Harry Potter and the Half-Blood Prince, he is described as "a tall black boy with high cheekbones and long, slanting eyes".
 His mother is described as a "famously beautiful" witch who had "married seven times", with all of them ending in mysterious fatalities that left her significantly wealthier.

 He is portrayed as snobbish and with "exceptional good looks".
 In one of the few lines he has, he calls Ginny Weasley "blood traitor", a derogatory term used by "pure-blood" wizards against other pure-bloods who choose to associate with "muggles" or "muggle-borns".
 Due to the gender-neutral nature of his name and the lack of a description of him in the earlier novels, Dutch translations of the first novels in the series referred to him as female.
 This was corrected in the translation of Harry Potter and the Half-Blood Prince when his gender was revealed.

 In the film adaptations of the novels, Blaise is portrayed by Louis Cordice.
 The character replaced Josh Herdman's role of Gregory Goyle in the Battle of Hogwarts in the second part of the film adaptation of Harry Potter and the Deathly Hallows so the role Herdman did have as Goyle would replace Vincent Crabbe, whose actor Jamie Waylett had been arrested for being in possession of cannabis and a knife.